Battle of Orthez (1569): Aftermath

 Jeanne d'Albret, a leading Huguenot figure.

+Massacres of religious opponents characterised much of the Wars of Religion.
+Gabriel, comte de Montgomery's Huguenot troops committed subsequent massacres of Catholics in Artix, Tarbes, and elsewhere.

-Based on correspondence and the memoirs of Jeanne III d'Albret, as well as the fact that the war was taken specifically to Orthez and Navarrenx by her direct orders, the historian Communay posits that she herself may have ordered the slaughter of the Catholic prisoners.
-Doubtless, however, the Huguenots were so enraged from the persecution inflicted on them by the Catholics that they could not be restrained from the massacre.
+Based on correspondence and the memoirs of Jeanne d'Albret, as well as the fact that the war was taken specifically to Orthez and Navarrenx by her direct orders, the historian Communay posits that she herself may have ordered the slaughter of the Catholic prisoners.
+Doubtless, however, the Huguenots were so enraged by the persecution inflicted on them by the Catholics that they could not be restrained from the massacre.

 Montgomery's victory at Orthez gave the Huguenots the ability to recover after, in October, their main field army was destroyed at Moncontour.